pypa/pipenv/docs/advanced.rst

     $ pipenv install --system

 This is useful for Docker containers, and deployment infrastructure (e.g. Heroku does this).

+Also useful for deployment is the ``install --deploy`` flag:

+    $ pipenv install --system --deploy

+This will fail a build if the lockfile is out–of–date, instead of genreating a new one.

 ☤ Generating a ``requirements.txt``